For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 13. Ask for their opinion.

 All the new stuff going on around here?
 This new website?
 The (currently ridiculous) Instagram account?
 The Facebook and Twitter activity?
 The pictures on the blog posts?
-The pretty roundup newsletters using a template instead of our legendary plain text?
+The pretty roundup newsletters using a template instead of my legendary plain text?
 Those were all my kids’ ideas.

 Things got a lot better around here when I stopped thinking I was the smartest person in the room.